 - Non-significant benchmarks – where the value of contracts underlying the benchmark is less than €50bn, and the benchmark is not a commodity or interest rate benchmark.

 If you are a UK entity looking to carry out benchmark administrator activity in the UK, you will need apply for authorisation or registration, and be approved by us.
 Approved administrators will be added to the UK Benchmarks Register.

-Third country benchmark administrators will need to be approved through the recognition or endorsement regimes, where a BMR equivalence decision does not apply to them, before the end of 2022 with a proposed extension to the end of 2025.
+Third country benchmark administrators will need to be approved through the recognition or endorsement regimes, where a BMR equivalence decision does not apply to them, before the end of 2025.

 It’s important that administrators, users and contributors fully understand and comply with their obligations under the regulation.

 If you are not sure whether you fall within the scope of the regulation, you can contact us at [email protected]